Power & Benefits of Labradorite:

-History: Labradorite was found in the Isle of Paul in 1770 and was named after Labrador in Canada.
+Canada, Norway, Madagascar, Finland, Russia, Italy, Greenland, and Scandinavia.
+Labradorite was found in the Isle of Paul in 1770 and was named after Labrador in Canada.
 As time went on, people called the special optical effect it shows labradorescence.
 Inuit legends say that the Northern Lights have been encapsulated in these stones to shine forever.
-It’s also said to bring a person light so that they can hear their own inner voice clearly.
+It’s also said to bring a person light so that they can hear their inner voice.

 Labradorite with the highest value will have a full spectrum of color in its labradorescence.
 A crystal with a beautiful, iridescent bluish-grey Feldspar with hints of gold, green, purple, and white.
 Larger slices of Labradorite are even used in architecture and as countertops in kitchens and bathrooms while smaller, rarer pieces are used in fine and expensive jewelry.
 The more inexpensive pieces of Labradorite still have labradorescence but just not as vivid as the more valuable pieces and they are used in pendants, rings, bracelets, and as tumbled stones and carvings.
 It has a Mohs hardness of 5-6.